phdonner/phdonner/README.md

 Right now we have been working in two directions:

-* An [introduction to Markdown], which offers a quick gateway to the World Wide Web for rural web publishers
+* An [introduction to Markdown], which offers a quick gateway to the World Wide Web editing for rural web publishers

 ---